dasch-swiss/dsp-tools/README.md

 make docs-serve
 ```

-The documentation is served at https://docs.dasch.swiss/latest/DSP-TOOLS.
+The documentation is published on https://docs.dasch.swiss/latest/DSP-TOOLS.
 During the centralized release process of all
-programs of the DSP software stack, the docs of dsp-tools get built from the main branch to https://docs.dasch.swiss.
+components of the DSP software stack, the docs of dsp-tools get built from the main branch to https://docs.dasch.swiss.